Skip to main content

 • working with obstetricians and obstetrics ultrasonographers to improve recognition of CHD early

-Dr Tsai-Goodman has been a member of the fetal cardiac subcommittee for the NHS Fetal Anomaly Screening Program (FSAP).
-This group puts together the national guidelines on fetal cardiac screening.
-She has also helped write the cardiac part of the consensus statement for patients with 22q11, supported by the MAX appeal.
+Dr Tsai-Goodman has been a member of the fetal cardiac subcommittee for the NHS Fetal Anomaly Screening Program (FSAP) that compiled the national guidelines on fetal cardiac screening.

 Publications